sabirdvd/Topic-modeling-for-Arabic-Tweets-/README.md

 ```

 ## Dataset
 The dataset is based on the ArabGend dataset 2022 [1] 108053 tweets

-Getting the tweets ID from [1] and then [retrieve tweets](https://twittercommunity.com/t/arabic-tweets-in-unicode/159595/2) using [Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)
+Getting the tweets ID from data file or from [1] or and then [retrieve tweets](https://twittercommunity.com/t/arabic-tweets-in-unicode/159595/2) using [Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)

 ```
 pip install twarc